10 Best Electrical Fish Tape

 Housing, Handle, and Rewind Mechanics

 Fast-rewind designs use a large knob or geared mechanism to pull the tape back quickly after a long run.
-On a 240-foot tape, this feature is not a luxury; it is a necessity.
+On a 240-foot tape, that feature is not a luxury; it is a necessity.
 Even on shorter models, a smooth rewind reduces kinking and extends the life of the tape.

 Maintenance and Longevity